Donut (DONUT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Donut Historical Price

-According to the latest data gathered on Donut live price page, the current price of Donut is 0.00189307USD.
-The circulating supply of Donut(DONUT) is 222.42M DONUT , giving it a market capitalization of $420.96K.
+According to the latest data gathered on Donut live price page, the current price of Donut is 0.00267898USD.
+The circulating supply of Donut(DONUT) is 222.42M DONUT , giving it a market capitalization of $595.93K.

 The Donut Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DONUT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.